masorol/national-park-tour-planner/README.md

 <br>
 Install the LangChain modules by running (in both a Mac and Windows):

-`pip install langchain langchain-core langchain-community langchain-openai flask`
+`pip install langchain langchain-core langchain-community langchain-openai langchainhub flask`

 You'll see an openai-env folder has been added to the directory with all of the installed dependencies.